Raingel/ShiitakeIGS1/README.md

   3. Final extension: 68°C for 10 minutes

 **Note:**
-1. Important In my published article, the sequence for primer LR230 寫成CCACAGCCAAGGGGACGGGCTTGG 。但實際上應該是
-2. If your shiitake strains have multiple IGS variants within the genome (as most do), you cannot directly send PCR samples for traditional Sanger sequencing.
+1. If your shiitake strains have multiple IGS variants within the genome (as most do), you cannot directly send PCR samples for traditional Sanger sequencing.
 Instead, use a cloning kit to purify or consider using high-throughput sequencing.
-3. To amplify the full-length rDNA fragment (approximately 10 kb), it is recommended to use high-efficiency DNA polymerases with proofreading capability.
+2. To amplify the full-length rDNA fragment (approximately 10 kb), it is recommended to use high-efficiency DNA polymerases with proofreading capability.

 ### **✓ Instructions for Using the Webpage**